AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

   - If :ada:`N` is visible

     + Its visible state is visible for :ada:`P` too
+    + As are its own abstract states
     + Its hidden state is a constituent of its own abstract states

   - If :ada:`N` is hidden

     + Its visible state is a constituent of :ada:`P`'s abstract states
+    + As are its own abstract states
     + Its hidden state is a constituent of its own abstract states

 .. code:: Ada